This post was edited in June of 2016, with my complements. 😉 –AYM

 I don’t think very highly of the nitwit who accidentally introduced the Small White cabbage moth (Pieris rapae) to North America.
 No, indeed, I don’t.
 He is probably a cousin to the nut who introduced the starling to this continent, perhaps even a friend of the fool who introduced the House Sparrow–was it intentional?
 Was it an accident?
 Most agree that it wasn’t a great idea, in hindsight.
 None of these creatures are native to this continent, and they’ve all created unwelcome havoc to the native species.

-This dainty, fluttery little moth is wreaking havoc in my cabbage plants even as we speak, yes, Gentle Reader.
+This dainty, fluttery little moth is wreaking havoc in my cabbage plants even as we speak, yes, Gentle Reader, this very moment.
 As soon as my back is turned, hundreds of these little moths (hey, right in front of me, even!) flutter amiably about my garden, laying eggs on all my cole crops, without so much as a “how-do-you-do-ma’am, thanks-for-the-breakfast.”
-Within days, the eggs (drat them) will hatch, and out will pop voracious little caterpillers, who will immediately and without invitation begin to eat holes in my lovely cabbages, my gorgeous kale leaves, and all the other brassicas in my garden.
+Within days, the eggs (drat them) will hatch, and out will pop voracious little caterpillers, which will immediately and without invitation begin to eat holes in my lovely cabbages, my gorgeous kale leaves, and all the other brassicas in my garden.

 I have one word for them: Grrr.

-I was already taking the onslaught of these pests a bit personally, as I had noticed a larger number than I’d ever seen before in my garden.
+I was already taking the onslaught of these pests a bit personally this summer, as I had noticed a larger number than I’d ever seen before in my garden.
 But then, when two of my good gardening friends, oh, nay, actually three, mentioned to me within 12 hours’ time how many Small White cabbage moths there were chewing up their cole crops this year, I decided that Something Must Be Done.

 There are times, of course, when garden pests must simply be plucked and thrown to the chickens (in the case of the tomato horn worm, for example) and then other times when a pest can simply be ignored, as it doesn’t do enough damage to justify attention, and time is spent more productively in picking tomatoes, say, or green beans.